deepakgouda/nerdynet/_pages/checklist.md

 layout: page
 permalink: /checklist/
 title: checklist
-description: Things I want to do before I die.
+description: Things I want to do before it all ends.
 Please let me know if you have any recommendation.
 nav: false
 nav_order: 1
 ---

 <div class="post-content">
-    <p> Progress as of May 23, 2022: 13/31.</p>
+    <p> Progress as of May 23, 2022: 13/35.</p>
     <ol>
         <li>✗ Travel to another continent </li>
         <li>✗ Observe people on the streets of London alone on a rainy night </li>